civetweb/civetweb/docs/UserManual.md

 function instead.

 A Lua background script may define the following functions:
-    start()      -- called wnen the server is started stop()       -- called when the server is stopped log()        -- called when an access log entry is created
+    `start()`      -- called wnen the server is started `stop()`       -- called when the server is stopped `log(request_info)`  -- called when an access log entry is created

+The optional function `log` may be used to filter or format access log file entries.
+The `request_info` table is supplied as first argument (content of this table: see above).
+The function can return a boolean value: true if the entry should be logged or false if not.
+Alternatively it can return a string: this will be used as log message (empty strings will not be logged).

 See example Lua script :
 [background.lua](https://github.com/civetweb/civetweb/blob/master/test/lua_backbround_script_timer.lua).